ebar0n/Backbone-React-Sass-Browserify-Gulp.js/README.md

-# Backbone-React-Browserify.js
+# Backbone-React-Browserify-Gulp.js
-App created with Backbone Models, Collections and Routes also with React Components and builded with Browserify
+App created with Backbone Models, Collections and Routes also with React Components and builded with Browserify and Gulp